Redbutton18/googleFormUITest/README.md

 Contains 13 tests of https://goo.gl/forms/t16Uov7ZHXCrB2ZE2

 To execute test you need Java and Maven to be installed on your PC.
-Then you can execute test using 'mvn clean test' command from terminal
+Then you can execute test using 'mvn clean test site' command from terminal

-To view the test results allure need to be installed on your PC.
+To view the test results go to directory:
-For generating test results in command window enter allure serve and way to your allure results directory
+C:\Users\Redbutton\IdeaProjects\googleForm\target\site\allure-maven.html

-(for example: allure serve C:\Users\Redbutton\IdeaProjects\googleForm\allure-results)
+Open html file in any browser